 - No.10 could get away with it because Mr Johnson had appointed a Cabinet of unequals unwilling and unable to challenge him.

-(Ms Khan claimed compensation, so drawing attention to Spads new employment status.
+(Ms Khan claimed compensation, so drawing attention to Spads' new employment status.
+Put shortly, they could no longer be dismissed without fair process or compensation.
 In response, the Cabinet Office started building up a Spads HR team, and re-writing their employment contract.
 It was in some ways quite funny that Dominic Cummings' first organisational intervention led to more internal red tape.)